Rithy Panh: Career as director

-Bophana, the Audiovisual Resource Center - Cambodia
+In May 2025, it was announced that Panh would serve as president of the jury at the 78th Locarno Film Festival in August 2025.

+Bophana Center

 Rithy, along with director Ieu Pannakar, has developed the Bophana Center in Phnom Penh, Cambodia, with an aim towards preserving the country's film, photographic and audio history.
 The center's namesake is the subject of one of his early docudramas, Bophana: A Cambodian Tragedy, about a young woman who was tortured and killed at S-21 prison.

+Political views

+In December 2023, alongside 50 other filmmakers, Rithy signed an open letter published in Libération demanding a ceasefire and an end to the killing of civilians amid the 2023 Israeli invasion of the Gaza Strip, and for a humanitarian corridor into Gaza to be established for humanitarian aid, and the release of hostages.